rickbarrette/redmine_qbo/README.md

 **Note:** After the initial synchronization, this plugin will receive push notifications via Intuit's webhook service.

 ## TODO

+*   Add hooks to intergrate other plugins, i.e. customer vehicles for example
 *   MORE Stuff as I make it up...